 PhD student & Affiliate researcher

-In parallel to her activities at the University of Geneva, Ana Andrijevic was selected in 2019 to participate in the 'ITS Rio Global Policy Fellowship', supported by a grant from the Boninchi Foundation.
-She also continued her education through the CopyrightX online courses offered by Harvard University, as well as the University Diploma in Intellectual Property and Artificial Intelligence of the Centre for International Intellectual Property Studies (CEIPI) of the University of Strasbourg.
+In parallel to her activities at the University of Geneva, Ana Andrijevic also pursued her education through the CopyrightX online course offered by Harvard University, as well as the University Diploma in Intellectual Property and Artificial Intelligence of the Center for International Intellectual Property Studies of the University of Strasbourg.

-Her research focuses on technology law (including artificial intelligence and children's rights in the digital age) and intellectual property.
+Her research focuses on technology law (including artificial intelligence and children's rights in the digital age), as well as on intellectual property.